zandero/rest.context/README.md

 ## Request context

 ### Step 1 - create authorization / request context
 By extending the `BaseRequestContext` we create our own Request context.
-One can extract data provided in the request (for instance session id in a cookie) and fill up all necessary fields.
+We can then extract data provided in the request (for instance session id in a cookie) and fill up all necessary fields.
 The Request context is **@RequestScoped** - unique for each request hitting the REST.

 ```java